Corporate Finance (4th Edition) (Pearson Series in Finance) - Standalone book

 A hedge fund has created a portfolio using just two stocks.
 It has shorted $34,000,000 worth of Oracle stock and has purchased $77,000,000 of Intel stock.
 The correlation between Oracle's and Intel's returns is 0.63.
 The expected returns and standard deviations of the two stocks are given in the following table below.
 Suppose the correlation between Intel and Oracle's stock increases, but nothing else changes.
 Would the portfolio be more or less risky with this change?

 A hedge fund has created a portfolio using just two stocks.
-It has shorted $25,000,000 worth of Oracle stock and has purchased $75,000,000 of Intel stock.
-The correlation between Oracle's and Intel's returns is 0.61.
-The expected returns and standard deviations of the two stocks are given in the following table: a.
+It has shorted $47,000,000 worth of Oracle stock and has purchased $96,000,000 of Intel stock.
+The correlation between Oracle's and Intel's returns is 0.62.
+The expected returns and standard deviations of the two stocks are given in the table below: a.
 What is the expected return of the hedge fund's portfolio? b.
-What is the standard deviation of the hedge fund's portfolio?
+What is the standard deviation of the hedge fund's portfolio? a.
+What is the expected return of the hedge fund's portfolio?
+The expected return of the hedge fund's portfolio is%.
+(Round to two decimal places.)
+Data table (Click on the following icon in order to copy its contents into a spreadsheet.)
+Expected Return Standard Deviation Oracle Intel 12.04% 14.24% 44.54% 40.96% X

 Chapter 11 Solutions